Day - 1

 Day - 7

-Location: Okavango Delta - Venture to the Okavango Delta (350kms, approximately 6 hours) and board your speedboat.
-This will take you to your home for the next two nights, a houseboat in the Okavango Delta Panhandle.
+Location: Okavango Delta - Venture to the Okavango Delta (350kms; approximately 6 hours) and board your speedboat.
+This will take you to your home for the next two nights – a houseboat in the Okavango Delta Panhandle.
 You will need to pack a small bag or backpack for this trip, as there won't be room for everyone's full luggage.
-The houseboat has twin-share cabins with bedding, towels and mosquito nets provided (however, no single supplement is available on these nights).
-There is also a dining area on the deck, tea- and coffee-making facilities and a small collection of books and board games.
+The houseboat has twin-share cabins with bedding, towels and mosquito nets provided.
+There is also a dining area on the deck, tea and coffee-making facilities and a small collection of books and board games.
 As evening falls, head to the deck, where your captain will serve dinner.
-Grab a sundowner, pull up a chair and witness the often breath-taking sunset.
+Grab a drink, pull up a chair, and witness the breathtaking sunset.
 This is a unique and memorable way to experience the Delta – not really for what you do, but more for the absence of anything to do.
-The sounds of hippos breaching and grunting, cicadas trilling and a million mosquitoes seduce you blissfully into the night.
+The sounds of hippos breaching and grunting, cicadas trilling, and a million mosquitoes seduce you blissfully into the night.

 Day - 8

-Location: Okavango Delta - This morning after breakfast you will take a speedboat and 4WD to a nearby poling station.
-From here you will experience the myriad waterways in a traditional dugout canoe (mokoro) with a local guide.
-Your guide will also take you on a short nature walk around one of the many Islands in the Delta.
+Location: Okavango Delta - This morning after breakfast, take a speedboat and 4WD to a nearby poling station.
+From here you will experience the myriad waterways in a traditional mokoro (dugout canoe) with a local guide.
+Your guide will also take you on a short nature walk around one of the many islands in the Delta.
 After a picnic lunch, return to the houseboat for some relaxation time.
 You might like to read a book or do some fishing.
-In the evening, enjoy a drink, pull up a chair and witness the often breathtaking sunset before your captain serves up dinner once again on the deck.
+In the evening, enjoy a drink, pull up a chair and watch the day turn to night before your captain serves up dinner once again on the deck.

 Day - 9

-Location: Ghanzi – Central Kalahari - Travel on to Ghanzi, the 'Capital of the Kalahari' ( 400km approximately 7 hours).
+Location: Ghanzi – Central Kalahari - Travel on to Ghanzi, the 'Capital of the Kalahari' (400km; approximately 7 hours).
 Your accommodation tonight is at a community project in Ghanzi and is a much more basic than what you will encounter throughout your journey.
 However, the concept and experience of the lodge is well worth it.
-The lodges we use here support the local San and San D'Kar community through employment.
-The San people are renowned as the most skillful trackers on Earth and have an extraordinary knowledge of the Kalahari for both plants and animal tracking.
+The lodges support the local San and San D'Kar community through employment.
+The San people are renowned as the most skilful trackers on Earth and have an extraordinary knowledge of the Kalahari for both plants and animal tracking.
 If time permits you may choose to do the optional walk.
-Here you will be shown the wide variety of both edible and medicinal plants, while also tracking a variety of animals and learning about their habits.
+Here you will be shown the wide variety of both edible and medicinal plants, while also tracking a variety of animals and learning about their habitats.
 Of course, you will also spend quality time with your guides to understand their very different world view.
-Later a traditional San/Southern African meal will be served in the communal lounge and dining area.
+Later, a traditional meal will be served in the communal lounge and dining area.
 You will then experience the ancient dance rituals of the San around the campfire.
 This is a real cultural experience and a great way to get to know the locals.
 On special occasions this could be a healing or trance dance, which can continue all night, and is an intense spiritual experience for both participants and visitors alike.

 Day - 10

-Location: Windhoek - Cross the border into Namibia today and head to Windhoek (560km approximately 9 hours, including border formalities).
+Location: Windhoek - Cross the border into Namibia today and head to Windhoek (560km; approximately 9 hours, including border formalities).
 While you're here, perhaps take a look at the excellent German architecture of Tintenpalast (Ink Palace), the Christuskirche (church), the gymnasium and the Genossenschaftshaus (co-operative).
 Your trip finishes on arrival in Windhoek, however this doesn’t mean that your adventure has to come to an end!
 If you would like to spend more time in Windhoek, we’ll be happy to organise additional accommodation (subject to availability).